PaperPrototype/Intro-Coding-and-Computers/05 - Arrays + Addresses/Lecture/english.md

 # Out of bounds
 In C we have to manually check how long our array is so that we don't accidentally offset outside of the array.
 We call this the "bounds" of an array.

-![bounds of an array] TODO
+Thankfully one of the parameters (inputs) from main is called `argc` which stands for "argument count", `argc` is an int, which tells us how many "arguemnts" the program got (includeing the command to run the program).
+Individual "arguements" are determined by a space separating each ("./hello how are you" would equal 4 arguments).

-Thankfully one of the parameters (inputs) from main is called `argc` which stands for "argument count", `argc` is an int.
-You can use `argc` to prevent yourself from offsetting outside of the arrays bounds.
-You can also use `argc` see how many arguments were given.
+You can use `argc` to prevent yourself from offsetting outside of the `argv` arrays bounds.

 Change our program to detect if it was run with an argument by using `argc`'s number.